 Salsa Dance Classes in Brooklyn.
+FREE Beg Salsa Class Saturday.
+Dec.
+28th at 7pm at our 159 20th street location.
+All are welcome.
 Anyone can learn how to salsa dance.
 Let us teach you how.
 We have salsa lessons in the very basic, beginner salsa dance fundamentals, up to the professional, performance level.
 Dance Fever Studios is a top NYC rated salsa dance studio with friendly and professional instructors.
 We have two convenient Brooklyn locations.

 Salsa is one of the hottest dances on the club scene today.
 Characterized by sexy hip motion, compelling rhythms and lots of turns.
 Some popular artists of salsa music are Mark Anthony, Victor Manuelle and El Gran Combo.
 Some great tunes for salsa dancing are Mambo Yo Yo, Lloraras and Caballo Viejo.